 Margaret had been through more than most.
-You could sense that early on — not just in what she said, but in what she didn’t.
-And yet, there was this gentleness in her, even before the layers started to peel back.
+You could sense that early on – not just in what she said, but in what she didn’t.
+And yet there was a gentleness in her, even before the layers started to peel back.
 She never tried to impress anyone.
-Just being in the room with her made things feel steadier.
-At least for me, it did.
+Being in the room with her made things feel steadier.

 A Long Road Behind Her